Skip to main content

 How Can We Reclaim Our Data Sovereignty?

-Reclaiming our in the age of digital wellness will require a multi-pronged approach that includes stronger regulation, greater transparency, and a new paradigm of data ownership.
+Reclaiming our data sovereignty in the age of digital wellness will require a multi-pronged approach that includes stronger regulation, greater transparency, and a new paradigm of data ownership.
 The current legal framework is inadequate to address the challenges posed by the wellness industry.

 Consumers have a right to know what data is being collected about them, how it is being used, and with whom it is being shared.
 This information should be provided in a clear and concise format that is easy to understand.